 In Thesis 1, you explored the literature in your relevant industry/discipline in order to justify your research project.
-Now you will interrogate the literature further, critically analysing the key themes throughout the literature body with relation to your topic.
-This is important for understanding how your final research paper will be situated within the body of knowledge for your chosen topic.
+Now you will interrogate the literature to expand and update your knowledge further, in preparation for your final research paper.
+This requires you to critically analyse and apply the key themes throughout the literature body to your topic.
+This is important for understanding how your final research paper will be situated within the body of knowledge.
 As a guide, submissions of approximately 4000 words are more likely to be successful.